varun6531/project-9-John-T/README.md

  Keep this section as brief as possible.
 You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.

  * What type of license will you apply to your codebase?
 And why?
+ * Subject to change
+ * We will be using the MIT open-source license it is simple and permissive.
+It allows for redistribution, modification, and commercial use, while limitting liability and warranty.
  * What affect does it have on the development and use of your codebase?
+ * There will be no drastic differences from the development and use of our codebase.
+We hope that the open-source license will allow other similar organizations such as Engineers Without Borders to develop similar apps that require a pre-game questionaire, a game, and a post-game questionare to be developed at a lower cost.